giorgiosironi/phpunit-selenium/README.md

 Requirements
 ---

+- Version `8.x` supports PHPUnit 8.x and is compatible with PHP 7.2+
-Version `7.x` supports PHPUnit 7.x and is compatible with PHP 7.1+
+- Version `7.x` supports PHPUnit 7.x and is compatible with PHP 7.1+

 Older unsupported lines which will probably see no new releases: